Health and social care

 - Children's Social Care Research and Development Centre (CASCADE)

 - Centre for the Development and Evaluation of Complex Interventions for Public Health Improvement (DECIPHer)

 - The Public Health Improvement Research Network (PHIRN)

 - The Schools Health Improvement Research Network (SHRN)

 - Wales Institute of Social & Economic Research, Data & Methods (WISERD)

 - The Schools Health Research Network and the Public Health Improvement Research Network (funded by Health and Care Research Wales as part of the National Centre for Population Health and Wellbeing Research, NCPHWBR)

-- The Wellbeing in Secondary Education Project, WISE (Funded by the NIHR Public Health Research Programme)
+- The Wellbeing in Secondary Education Project, WISE.

 - Improving the experience of Dementia and Enhancing Active life: Living well with dementia (IDEAL) (Funded by the Economic and Social Research Council)